standard-for-public-code/standard-for-public-code/introduction.md

 * consultancies and vendors of information technology and policy services to public organisations

 It is not aimed at public organisations' end users (residents or citizens), journalists or academics.

+## Get involved

+This standard is a living document.
+[Read our contributor guide](/CONTRIBUTING.md) to learn how you can make it better.